Lemon Law NJ FAQ

 We receive countless questions from consumers about the NJ Lemon Law on our 1-800-LEMON-LAW Hotline.
 That's why we've put together this FAQ to answer the most common questions our clients ask us when filing their claim.

-- What is the Lemon Law in New Jersey, and how does it work?
+- What is the Lemon Law in NJ (New Jersey), and how does it work?

 - Is legal representation really free under the Lemon Law in NJ?